ncphillips/dnd_meteor/README.md

 ### Encounters
 __Current Features__

+* Create encounters for your campaign ahead of time.
-* You decide how many and what types of monsters will be in the fight
+* You decide how many and what types of monsters will be in the fight.
+* Maintains initiative order.
-* It rolls the enemy's initiative for you
+* Automatically rolls the enemy's initiative
-* It tracks rounds and turns, you just tell it when a turn is over
+* Keeps track of whose turn it is, and what round you're on.
+* Skips dead character's turns.
+* Tracks character's health, deal damage or heal them, and makes sure they don't go below zero or above their max.
 * Automatically displays the current character's stats.
-* Add encounters to campaigns
-* Maintains initiative order.
-* Track health, and heal/damage the characters.
-This never exceeds max health or drop below zero.

 __Upcoming Features__